Amy Casey Cooks

 • Easy to make ~ With very little prep and only 3 ingredients, cooking baby back ribs in the oven is so easy.

 • Tender and flavorful ~ Baking ribs in the oven at a low temperature for a few hours makes for the best barbecue ribs.
-The low and slow cooking method allows for the connective tissue to break down so the ribs are guaranteed to be tender every time.
+Wrapping the ribs in foil and the low and slow cooking method allows for the connective tissue to break down so the ribs are guaranteed to be tender every time.
+The easy step of removing the membrane prevents the ribs from being tough and chewy.

 • Great make ahead recipe ~ Perfect for parties or if you like to meal prep, baked ribs are foolproof.
 It's the method I always used with my personal chef clients.
 Scroll down for my complete directions.